Click here if you want to see this biography in Spanish translation.

 Among these cultured and intelligent women were: María Pacheco, wife of the hidalgo Juan de Padilla (community member); Ana Cervatón, maid of honor of Queen Germana de Foix (married to Ferdinand the Catholic, after the death of Queen Elizabeth); Juana Contreras, Ángela Carlet and Isabel Vergara.

 Beatriz Galindo stood out not only for her greater intelligence, knowledge of Latin and the writings of Aristotle, but above all as a promoter of charitable-religious foundations in Madrid.

 Although, after her marriage, Beatriz was most of the time at Court, on some occasions she had to reside in Madrid, since her husband was the ruler of this town and had to take care of the interests that he had there.

 Beatriz Galindo and Francisco Ramírez decided to found a charity hospital and two nunneries in Madrid.

 The creation of these convents was a necessity for those young noblewomen who could not find marriage or who were looking for a place where they could develop their intellectual aptitudes, which they were not allowed because they were women.

-Such was the case of Santa Teresa de Jesús (1525) in Spain; or Sor Juana Inés de la Cruz (1648), in Mexico.
+Such was the case of Saint Teresa de Jesús (1525) in Spain; or Sor Juana Inés de la Cruz (1648), in Mexico.

 La Latina Hospital Foundation